YordanGeorgiev/qto/README.md

 ### 2.3.
 Proposed capabilities
 You could:

-- deploy an instance of the issue-tracker, bare metal/docker install should take no more than 2h
+- deploy an instance of the qto, bare metal/docker install should take no more than 2h
 - demo the simple search feature ( working only with name and description cols , but you could ddl hack-it)
 - provide access to the non-technical person via http for CRUD operations
 - provide them with initial links to grasp the "semi-sql" syntax